ageller/interactiveCMD/README.md

 ```

 To run this from command line:

-Note: I have only built in a hook for the file argument, but others could be added easily.
+- Note: I have only built in a hook for the file argument, but others could be added easily.

-IMPORTANT: first, uncomment the two lines at the bottom of this script.
-Then:
+- IMPORTANT: first, uncomment the two lines at the bottom of this script.

 ```
 bokeh serve --show interactiveCMD.py --args filename.phot